-Say not only to your National President, but to every member of your organization, that we, your brothers, fully realize the duties your organization calls upon you to do, and we trust it-like ours-will live on and on and on, and that you will carry on the great ideals of our fathers.
+Say not only to your National President, but to every member of your organization, that we, your brothers, fully realize the duties your organization calls upon you to do, and we trust it-like ours will live on and on, and that you will carry on the great ideals of our fathers.

 I saw the parade this morning, as did everybody here.
 I have seen something similar, in years past, when it was a long, long parade; and today when it was over in just one-half hour.
 I saw Comrades marching along with trembling forms, some on crutches, some on canes, some partially blind, but still together shoulder to shoulder carrying on the ideals of their organization.
 Why not we, their flesh and blood carry on the ideals of our organizations so that we may tell the generations to follow what our fathers did for the United States of America.
-The G. A. R. are fast going to their Great Commander-in-Chief.
-Some along and brothers, just as long as there is one Comrade of the G. A. R. in this country we must go right on with the G. A. R.; and if that be the case then there are years and years of service for the Daughters of Veterans of the Civil War, and for fathers.
+The G. A. R. are fast going to their Great Commander-m-Chief.
+Some and brothers, just as long as there is one Comrade of the G. A. R. in this country we must go right on with the G. A. R.; and if that be the case then there are years and years of service for the Daughters of Veterans of the Civil War, and for the Sons of Union Veterans, to still carry on the memories of our fathers.